-- Developing a new perspective on things likely to trigger your anger
+- Find a new perspective on the triggers for your anger

-- Avoiding the tendency to let anger triggers build up
+- Don’t allow your anger triggers to build up

 If you really want to identify the emotional factors that are contributing to your back pain, make sure to be honest with your doctor.
 Even if it turns out anger isn’t the main reason you’re experiencing back pain, it’s a good idea to manage it properly to maintain your overall health.